 The Office of Academic Services is available to help students with any questions related to degree planning, course selection, and graduation.
-If you have any questions concerning your academic progress, you may make an advising appointment with Jo Ann Sharkey Reinowski, Associate Director of Academic Services.
-Appointments can be scheduled by email at JoAnn_Sharkey@baylor.edu or sign up outside the Academic Services Office, Truett 205.2.
+If you have questions concerning your academic progress, you may make an advising appointment with Jo Ann Sharkey Reinowski, Director of Academic Services.
+Appointments can be scheduled by email at JoAnn_Reinowski@baylor.edu or sign up in the Academic Services Office, Truett 205.
 Before you come in for an appointment, please run a copy of your degree audit for yourself and review your academic progress.

 All students must run a degree audit at least once/semester (especially prior to registering for classes) to follow their academic progress.
 A degree audit tells you:

 - Your graduate certificate/concentration and degree plan

 - What courses you have completed towards your degree requirements